pyHi-M/traceratops/docs/source/contribute/how_to_document.md

 *This current documentation was created and configured using [this tutorial](documentation/doc_from_scratch.md).
 It's a set of text files in Markdown (MD) or reStructuredText (RST or ReST) language.*

 *We use Sphinx tool to generate HTML pages and ReadTheDocs to host documentation online.
-On ReadTheDocs, the documentation is automaticaly build and update when your push code on `main` or `dev` branches to GitHub repository.*
+On ReadTheDocs, the documentation is automatically build and update when your push code on `main` or `dev` branches to GitHub repository.*

 ## Shortcut